Nothing Is Permanent

-Did you know that if your closet has those built-in wooden shelves and cubbies, that those built-ins don’t have to be permanent?
-If you have shelves that are too far apart, and lots of wasted space between them, your closet can be transformed like this one.
+Did you know that if your closet has built-in wooden shelves and cubbies, that you don’t have to struggle with them forever?
+If you have shelves that are too far apart with wasted space between them, don’t despair.
+Your closet can be transformed like this one.
 Read on to see how a little demolition and installation of adjustable Elfa shelving can make an exasperating closet into a customized one.

 This closet originally came with oversized built-in wood cubbies and shelves, shown below.
-See how ridiculously tall and high each cubby is?
+See how ridiculously tall each cubby is?
 Builders make them huge because it supposedly gives you more flexibility in what you can store in them.
 But the real reason is that it’s inexpensive for them.

-Now, this closet is in Austin, Texas.
-If the builder had intended these built-in cubbies to be used for storing a collection of cowboy boots, the height of them would be just about perfect.
+Now, to be fair, this closet is in Austin, Texas.
+Maybe the builder intended these built-in cubbies to be used for storing a bunch of cowboy boots?
+If so, the height of them would be just about perfect.

-But if you wanted to store folded clothes in these cubbies, they are much too tall.
+Tall cubbies aren’t useful for folded clothes.
 When you pull a shirt out of the bottom of a tall pile of shirts, the rest of the pile will collapse.

-But then, if you keep the stacks of clothes shorter, then you have too much unused, wasted space in these tall cubbies.
+But then, if you keep the stacks of clothes shorter, then you have too much unused, wasted space in those tall cubbies.

 When I see absurdly tall built-in shelves like this, my demolition instincts kick in.
 Yes, I have a sledgehammer, and I like to use it for exactly this purpose.
 Let’s take those cubbies out!
 There’s simply no reason to try to fit your clothes and your daily routine into someone else’s idea of built-in shelves.

 Also, Why Is That Clothing Rod There?

 See below, for another head-scratching decision that the builders made in this closet.
 How are you supposed to hang clothes on a clothing rod set in front of cubbies?
 Was this a hilarious piece of closet installation art?
 Or, was it just that the people who got paid for drawing up this amusingly bad closet design and installing it, gave absolutely no thought about how they use their OWN closets?

 Long Hanging Space for a Gajillion Dresses, or Several Surfboards